ericgitonga/utilities/image_finder/readme.md

 5. **Low similarity scores**: Try adjusting the threshold parameter to find more matches.

 6. **Search taking too long**: For large directories with many images, use the Cancel button to stop the search prematurely and adjust your search parameters.

+7. **Terminal still blocked after launching GUI**: If the automatic terminal detachment isn't working, you can try one of these workarounds:
+   - Linux: `nohup imagesim -g > /dev/null 2>&1 &`
+   - macOS: `open -a imagesim` or `imagesim -g &`
+   - Windows: Use `start pythonw -m imagesim` or use the Start menu shortcut if installed

 ### Submitting Bug Reports